cloudFPGA/cFCreate/README.md

 **This python Virtual environment is only required for the execution of cFBuild, not for the build of the FPGA bistreams in a cFp!**

+However, `python3` is required to build cFp bitstreams.

 ### Setup your Virtualenv

 (we recommend the use of python3.5 or python3.6)